Joe Torre: Film and television appearances

 Torre appeared as himself in the broadcast booth in the 1990 film Taking Care of Business, which showed a fictional World Series between the Angels and the Chicago Cubs.
 He appeared as himself in a 1996 episode of Cosby.

 In the 1997 TV movie Joe Torre: Curveballs Along the Way, Torre was played by Paul Sorvino.

 Torre also was featured as the "Voice of the Yankees' Manager" in the 2006 animated feature Everyone's Hero.
 Torre's character manages a team that includes a fictional Babe Ruth.

-Torre appeared with Willie Randolph in a set of Subway commercials, highlighting the pun of Subway and the Subway Series which Torre, then as Yankees manager, took part with Randolph, then as Mets manager.
+Torre appeared with Willie Randolph in a set of Subway commercials in 2005, highlighting the pun of Subway and the Subway Series which Torre, then as Yankees manager, took part with Randolph, then as Mets manager.

 During the 2008 season, Torre appeared in TV ads for State Farm Insurance, poking fun at both himself and at Hollywood stereotypes.

 On June 15, 2009, Torre was a guest on The Tonight Show with Conan O'Brien He has made appearances on Sesame Street, Castle, and Gary Unmarried.
 Torre also appeared as himself in the 2002 Mafia comedy Analyze That starring Robert De Niro and Billy Crystal.

 Torre appeared in the 2022 sports documentary The Captain, covering Derek Jeter's life and career.

 Thoroughbred racing horse owner

 A thoroughbred horse racing enthusiast, Torre is a part owner of several horses.
 Game On Dude is a retired thoroughbred who is one of the top older handicap horses in the United States.
 He also was a part-owner of Sis City, winner of the 2005 Ashland Stakes at Keeneland Race Course.
 Sis City was the dominant three-year-old filly that year until finishing fourth in the May 6 Kentucky Oaks.

-However, a few weeks later on June 26, Wild Desert, in which Torre is also a partner, won the $1.0 million Queen's Plate, the first leg of the Canadian Triple Crown.
-Wild Desert is also partially owned by Keith Jones, an NHL player.
+However, a few weeks later on June 26, 2005, a thoroughbred named Wild Desert, in which Torre was also a partner, won the $1.0 million Queen's Plate, the first leg of the Canadian Triple Crown.
+The win was considered controversial, including that Wild Desert had won only three races from twenty career starts, and the Queen's Plate was the only major race win of his career.
+Wild Desert was also partially owned by Keith Jones, a former NHL player and the current President of Hockey Operations for the Philadelphia Flyers, and Dan Borislow, an entrepreneur and gambler.

 A horse named Torre and Zim, was named after Torre and his former bench coach Don Zimmer, as both love horse racing.
 Homeboykris, who had upset the field by a half-length and won the opening card of the Preakness Stakes on May 21, 2016, collapsed and died on his way back to the stall immediately after the race.